 Briefly (because I do intend to go back and review all this series’ episodes in a few months, when everyone else isn’t already doing it) …

-I love Peter Capaldi’s take on the Doctor, I think that Listen is one of the very best episodes ever, and I thought that Series 8 was shaping up to the very best of the new series (which for me makes it the best ever).
+I love Peter Capaldi’s take on the Doctor, I think that Listen is one of the very best episodes ever, and I thought that Series 8 was shaping up to be the very best of the new series (which for me makes it the best ever).

 Then this happened.